 The last matrix is in echelon form, but is not reduced.
 Pivot positions are boxed.
-To get to reduced echelon form, rescale rows 1 and 2 by 1/3 and -3/2, then add multiple of second row to first:
+To get to the reduced echelon form, rescale rows 1 and 2 by 1/3 and -3/2, then add a multiple of the second row to the first: